-The Support service has to resolve all possible queries that may arise to consumers with the equipment they have purchased.
-Some of the tasks of this department include: helping customers configure their configurations, managing computer replacements and parts, and managing equipment returns.
+The Support service must answer all possible questions that customers may ask about the equipment they purchased.
+Some of the tasks of this department include: helping customers with their configurations, managing computer replacements and replacement pieces, and managing equipment returns.

-This service, like the Online Shop, is directly related to the customer, so both are very important for the image of the company from the customer's point of view.
+This service, like the Online Shop, is directly related with the customer, so both are very important for the image of the company from the customer's point of view.

-The third service is that of Management which includes the departments of: Marketing, Commercial, Human Resources and others related to management.
-Their main task is to ensure that all internal company processes function properly.
-The services offered by this department are crucial as they coordinate the other departments.
+The third service is that of Management which includes the departments of: Marketing, Sales, Human Resources and others related to management.
+Their main task is to ensure that all internal company processes work properly.
+The services offered by this department are essential as they coordinate the other departments.

 The most important parameters of the Management service are:

-To represent these services we can link several maps with the help of the Visual Console of Pandora FMS and the images that describe the hierarchy of Chip Company.
+To represent these services, you may link several maps with the help of the Pandora FMS visual console and the images that describe the hierarchy of Chip Company.

-The data from these maps are calculated in real time, so we will always know the status of the services at all times.
-The first thing we did was map each service independently.
+The data from these maps are calculated in real time, so you will always know the status of the services at all times.
+The first thing to do was map each service independently.

 The following image shows a visual console that simulates the Online Store service map with the status of all its parameters.
-As you can see the parameter Updated Content has a red dot which means that it has a problem.
-On the other parameters we can say that they are correct because they have green dots.
+As you may see, the parameter Updated Content has a red exclamation mark which means that there is something wrong.
+Regarding the other parameters, they are correct because they have green checks.
 The back arrow is used to go to the general map below.

-If you want to know more about the problem, you can click on the red dot and you will see the technical view with which you can know more about the problem.
+If you want to know more about the problem, you can click on the red exclamation mark and you will see the technical view to find out more about the problem.
 This technical view shows the data collected by Pandora FMS from sources such as: CRM, ERP, SAP, Databases (MySQL, Oracle, etc), including devices such as PC, servers or routers.

-We also made other maps for the Support service you can see in the image below.
-As you can see all the important parameters of the Support service are correct as they all have green dots.
+There are also other maps for the Support service you can see in the image below.
+As you can see, all the important parameters of the Support service are correct as they all have green checks.

-To finish with the service maps we created a map for the Management service, which you can see in the following image.
-Again the map shows the most important parameters with their corresponding points, in this case all the points are green which means that all the parameters of the service are correct.
+Finally, with the service maps a map for the Management service is created, which you can see in the following image.
+Again the map shows the most important parameters with their corresponding points, in this case all have green checks which means that all the parameters of the service are correct.

-In addition, we created a general map with all Chip Company services as shown in the following image.
+In addition, a general map with all Chip Company services has been created as shown in the following image.
 On this map you can see Chip Company's service hierarchy with the states of each state.
 If you click on one of the status reporting points you will see the specific map of each service.
-With all these maps we have created a complete navigable view of Chip Company's services.
-The status of each service is the same as shown on the specific maps of each service, as you can see Management and Support are correct, but Online Shop has problems.
-As you can see, the state of services is scaling within the hierarchy to the top, propagating the state.
+All these maps provide a complete navigable view of Chip Company's services.
+The status of each service is the same as shown on the specific maps of each service.
+As you can see, Management and Support are correct, but Online Shop has problems.
+As you can see, the state of services climbs positions within the hierarchy to the top, spreading out the state.